hellomitchellh/MVC-lecture/README.md

 <br>

-<h2>Additional Topics to Incorporate for the future</h2>
+<h2>Additional Topics to Incorporate for the Future</h2>

-Time-permitting, it would be help cement lecture concepts if we could walk-through a mock setup before & after MVC code/folder organization.
+Time permitting, it would be helpful to cement lecture concepts if we could walk through a mock setup before & after MVC code, including the folder organization as well.

 <br>